T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-In this problem, children are removed by skipping one child every turn.
-We can simulate this process using a queue.
-We initialize the queue with children 1 to n.
-In each step, we move the front element to the back (skip), and then remove and print the next element (remove).
-We repeat this until the queue is empty.
+We store all people in a list, for efficient deletions while moving forward.
+An iterator walks through the list, skipping one person each time.
+When the iterator reaches the end, it wraps back to the beginning.
+Each erased element is printed in order.

 \
 *Code :*